-I knew at once that I could help her with her question, and wrote her about ten pages back in answer to “What It’s Like to Feel Hurt?”
+I knew right away that I could help her with her question, and wrote her about ten pages back in answer to “What it’s like to feel hurt?”
 It was like a kind of college essay on my own emotional pain and suffering in relationships, in family, in work—pain that you’re probably familiar with too.

-I consider myself more of a hard-working peer to you podcast listeners, who takes a workmanlike approach to the Buddhist teachings.
+So as someone talking about Buddhism and leading meditations, I consider myself more of a hard-working peer, than someone with genuine realizations.
 I believe it’s possible to apply sincere effort, an honest admission of where I am on the path, an admission of my own delusions and weaknesses; and to steadily apply the tools to plow through them; to show how the teachings can be applied by an ordinary person in the world who’s experienced cutthroat workplaces, difficult relationships, kids and conflicts and desires, and all the complicated accessories of modern life.

 I’m going to go into the different forms of refuge that people take.
 But as I do, remember that I’m speaking from actually having experienced them to varying degrees.
-So please don’t take the list moralistically, but more as a guided tour from a friend who has direct, sympathetic experience; someone who’s had a taste of each of these refuges, from work to sex to entertainment, substances, friends, and teachers.
+So please don’t take the list moralistically, but more as a guided tour from a friend who has direct, sympathetic experience; someone who’s tasted each of these refuges, from work to sex to entertainment, substances, friends, and teachers.

 Work as refuge

-So, let’s start with work, a common refuge today, even with most of us working from home.
+So, let’s start with work, a common refuge today, even with a lot of us working from home now.
 Some of us, when we’re alone, find ourselves diving into work, advancing whatever it is that supports our livelihood, where we make money and interface with the world.

 I’ve certainly been there for huge parts of my life.
 I’m doing it myself right now as I write and record this podcast.
 And I’ve always loved the focus and effort of work, which I think helped train the kind of focus and concentration that’s important in meditation.
 I also love the strong connections work builds with others who share a common goal.

-You may find great meaning in your work.
+You may find great meaning in your work too.
 And it’s a natural refuge you go to whenever open time presents itself.
 Look at your motivation for working, and your state of mind while you’re at work.
-Your motivation may be extremely beneficial, committed to the mission of your work—whether it’s cleaning houses, caring for the sick, designing websites, or cooking meals—all of these things benefit others.
+Your motivation may be extremely beneficial, committed to the mission of your work.
+Whether it’s cleaning houses, caring for the sick, designing websites, or cooking meals, all of these things benefit others.

-If, as you do your work, this taste of wishing to benefit others colors your experience, then there’s a healthy sense of self-satisfaction and meaning that infuses your work, a deep satisfaction that arises from making the world an incrementally better place, even through simple acts like planting flowers.
+As you do your work, if this taste of wishing to benefit others colors your experience, then there’s a healthy sense of meaning that infuses your work, a deep satisfaction that arises from making the world an incrementally better place, even through simple acts like planting flowers.

 This cognitive dissonance resulted in feelings of self-loathing.
-I vividly remember my feelings of not living up to my own ideals and feeling awful about myself.
-I also saw the side effects in deteriorating relationships to my partner and family.
+I vividly remember my feelings of not living up to my own ideals and feeling awful about myself sometimes.
+I also saw the side effects in deteriorating relationships with my partner and family.
 And I found myself lashing out or feeling resentful about continuing work that I found harmful or meaningless.
-Have you ever felt this way?
+Maybe you’ve felt this way sometimes too.

 Some people find refuge in their work because they feel anxious or aimless when they’re not working.
-You can become addicted to work just alike anything else, as an external source of soothing distraction, as a way of forgetting your problems for a while.
+You can become addicted to work just like anything else, as an external source of soothing distraction, as a way of forgetting your other problems for a while.